projectdiscovery/nuclei-action/README.md

 | `sarif-export`    | File to export result (default - sarif.nuclei)      | false    |
 | `markdown-export` | Directory to export markdown results                | false    |
 | `nuclei-flags`    | More Nuclei CLI flags to use                        | false    |

+## Contributing

+This action uses Javascript [github actions toolkit](https://github.com/actions/toolkit).
+Code using the `src` directory, and before submitting your PR, check and run a `npm run build`, otherwise your changes will not be applied to the final action which resides in the `dist` directory.

+We use this way to avoid jobs having to install npm modules and create a final version without dependencies on our code.